 Understand the APRs

-When you’re considering a no-interest credit card offer, check the APRs (discussed more below) so you know what it will be after the introductory period expires, especially if you’re using the card for balance transfers or major purchases.
+When you’re considering a no-interest credit card offer, check the APRs (discussed more below) so you know what they will be after the introductory periods expire, especially if you’re using the card for balance transfers or major purchases.
 While we always recommend paying off the balance before the 0% period ends to avoid interest completely, you should know how much you can expect to pay in interest fees if you can’t pay it off in time.